maxmelnick/max-README/README.md

 # max-README
-A crash course on what to expect if I'm your tech lead or manager.
+A crash course on what to expect if I'm your tech lead or engineering manager.

 ## Purpose of the document